In Roanapur, something else is a girl's best friend.

 - The Dreadful: Kit, Liz, and Erin are all skilled gunslingers, and Jeanne has no problem bringing her fists to a gunfight.
 The only males to demonstrate badassery thus far are Burke (who's killed early on) and much later El Sabueso (who first appeared as a total goofball in a side comic).

-- Magick Chicks is set at Artemis Academy, a school for monster hunters in training, where the student body consists of badass normals, espers, ninja, witches, and a Magical Girl.
+- Magick Chicks is set at Artemis Academy: an all girls military school for monster hunters in training, where the student body consists of badass normals, espers, ninja, witches, and a Magical Girl.

 - Dead Fantasy focuses almost entirely on the female cast of Dead or Alive duking it out with the women of Final Fantasy.
 The only males of note, so far, have been Hayate, Cloud Strife, and Ryu Hayabusa.